Algeria's Dairy Industry: An In-Depth Analysis

 Trade: Exports and Imports

-Algeria actively engages in the global dairy trade:
+Algeria actively participates in the global dairy trade:

 - Export: About 50 million liters of dairy products annually.